-- What amount do you want to be earning on a monthly basis in order to decide to quit your full-time job (if applicable)?
+- What amount do you want to be earning on a monthly basis to decide to quit your full-time job (if applicable)?

-These are just some of the vital questions and short-term goals you need to work through in order to take your freelancing career off the ground.
+These are just some of the vital questions and short-term goals you need to work through to take your freelancing career off the ground.

 Find a perspective niche (and stick to it)

-Whether you’re a graphic designer, copywriter, developer, or anything in between by vocation, you’re best off to specialize in a particular area of work:
+No matter whether you’re a graphic designer, copywriter, developer, or anything in between by vocation, it’d be best if you were to specialize in a particular area of work:

 For example, If you’re a content writer, don’t aim to write about any topic under the sun, from Top 3 Ways to Prepare Your Garden for Spring to Taxation Laws in all 50 US States Explained.

-Sure, you may start by writing various topics, in order to find your ideal niche, but eventually, you should pick one, and stick to it.
+Sure, you may start by writing various topics, to find your ideal niche, but eventually, you should pick one, and stick to it.

-Cryptocurrency or Technology content writer always sounds much better in your CV than General content writer – and it inspires more confidence in you on the part of the clients who’ll always be looking for specific, and not general content.
+But, Cryptocurrency or Technology content writer always sound much better in your CV than General content writer.
+Moreover, they inspire more confidence in you on the part of the clients who’ll always be looking for specific, and not general content.